Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 8 - Unsubscribe from video
 --------------------------

-Represents a client’s request to stop receiving media from a given publisher.
+Represents a client's request to stop receiving media from a given publisher.

 - **Method**: unsubscribeFromVideo

 - **Parameters**:

-   - **sender**: id of the publisher’s endpoint, build by appending the publisher’s name and her currently opened stream (usually webcam)
+   - **sender**: id of the publisher's endpoint, build by appending the publisher's name and her currently opened stream (usually webcam)

 - **Example request**::